-Did you notice the list of "Spirit-Grievers" in v.
-31?
-The immeasurable power of God, poured out through our lives by the Holy Spirit is stopped, plugged up, staunched, and greatly hindered when His people disobey in these critical areas.
-God's grace teaches us to deny ungodliness (Titus 2:11-13), but when we resist that grace, our sin grieves and quenches the Holy Spirit4.
+The immeasurable power of God is stopped when His people disobey.
+God's grace teaches us to deny ungodliness, but when we resist that grace our sin grieves and quenches the Holy Spirit3.

-So Paul says don't allow your choices to grieve the Spirit of God, don't quench Him, because apart from God's power nothing can be done that will last.
+So Paul says grieve not the Spirit, don't quench Him, because apart from God's power nothing can be done that will last.
 Just as the congregations back then were told to deny ungodliness in any form, so must we also today.